How to Calculate Net Income (NI): Complete Guide & Formula for Businesses

 Operating Expenses

 These are the overheads such as rent, payroll, utilities, supplies, and other costs of doing business.
-Doing it right could influence positively your bottom line.
+Doing it right could influence your bottom line positively.

 Interest and Taxes